 Yes.
 Just like your electric bill, telephone bill, cable bill, rent or mortgage, you MUST pay for the gas you consumed.
 It is your responsibility to make arrangements to pay your bill.
 If you need assistance, contact your utility.

 The day of the week your garbage is picked up depends on your service address.
-Click here for the service map that details the days for residential garbage collection.
+The 2021 calendar and route map are available by clicking this link

 U.S. and State environmental regulations prohibit the collection of the following items: